Ik0ri4n/google-ctf-22-write-ups/js-safe-4dot0/writeup.md

 ## Conclusion

 The challenge obviously shows that, however deep it is hidden in code obfuscation, a password is never safe if it is checked browser-locally.
+In general, sensitive information should only be included in web pages for users that are supposed to get access to them.

 ## Interesting additions